Baby Cries In Sleep: What To Know And How To Soothe Them

 Your little one might squirm out of their swaddle and become uncomfortable while they’re sleeping.
 Simply adjust their swaddle blanket so they’re tight and cozy in it.

-(Expert tip: Our Organic Swaddle Blankets keep your baby comfortable and at the perfect temperature, so they won’t start crying in their sleep from a sweaty back.)
+(Expert tip: it’s not safe for your baby to have a regular blanket, so use a swaddle blanket to keep them comfortable and at the perfect temperature, so they won’t start crying in their sleep from a sweaty back.)

 It’s also important to remember to only swaddle babies younger than four months old.
 At this age, babies tend to start rolling over, which makes swaddling them an unsafe sleep practice.